Sleep Training Methods for Your Baby: The Top 5 Explained

-Sometimes called Fade It Out (FIO), the Fading method is a milder alternative to other sleep training techniques.
+Sometimes called Fade It Out (FIO), the Fading sleep training method is a milder alternative to other sleep training techniques.
 In this gentle approach, your ideal bedtime routine gradually replaces your current bedtime struggle.
 It might take a little more time, but with considerably less crying.
 There are three different approaches, so you can find what works best for you and your baby.

 Begin with whatever your normal routine is for getting baby to sleep—rocking, nursing, singing, bouncing, or a combination.
 This way, you can still provide your baby the comfort they’re used to.
 You’ll just be spending a little less time on it each night until it’s no longer needed.

 Start by noting the time your baby actually falls asleep most nights.
 Make that time your baby’s bedtime—for now.
 Then move the whole bedtime routine up a little earlier each night, in 15-minute increments, until baby falls asleep at the ideal bedtime.

 By reducing how much time you’re in the room, your baby slowly gets used to falling asleep without you.
 There are two ways you can do this.